4d/4d-for-ios/website/translated_docs/ja/Features-DeepLinking.md

 ## USING URL SCHEMES IN YOUR 4D FOR iOS APP

-1. Click on the **Action** button to display all your currently available actions
+1. Click on the **Action** button to display all of your currently available actions
 2. Select the **Share** action that you previously defined in the project editor
-3. A new view appears, allowing you to share content
+3. A new view appears to allow you to start sharing content
 4. Select the share method you want to use
 5. Send it!